 We used the OpenOPM Web site to solicit and receive public suggestions for our Open Government Plan.
 We also received inquiries and complaints via OpenOPM.
-To date, we have received and processed more than 300 emails from the public via our Open Government email address.
+When we published the original version of this plan, we had received and processed more than 300 emails from the public via our Open Government email address.
 Through the IdeaScale Web tool, we received 58 unique ideas.
 The majority commented on the Agency's operations in recruitment, staffing, retirement, and benefits.
 The Director's goal "Expect the Best" was echoed in these comments, as was the Vision that "The Federal Government will Become America's Model Employer for the 21st Century."
-The IdeaScale tool was decommissioned on March 19, 2010 and will be replaced by the Searchable FAQs tool.
+The IdeaScale tool was decommissioned on March 19, 2010 and will be replaced by a combination of the Searchable FAQs tool, email, and the Open OPM Blog.

 Going forward, when someone with a question or idea visits our site, that person will be able to search our Frequently Asked Questions for related questions.
 The person will also have the option of typing in a question or idea.
 The system will then automatically search for related questions.
 For any given keyword or key phrase, the most frequently used questions will "float to the top" and may provide an immediate answer to the visitor or may help him or her refine the question or idea so that OPM employees will be able to give more complete, timely, accurate, and useful answers.
-Finally, the visitor will be invited to submit the question or idea, and the system, monitored by a human, will refer the question or idea to the appropriate Division, Directorate, or Open Government group.
+Finally, the visitor will be invited to submit the question or idea, and the system, monitored by a human, will refer it to the appropriate Division, Office, or Open Government team.

-The Searchable FAQs tool will also serve as an administrative tracking tool that will allow for the centralization of responses, enabling all OPM program areas to align their Customer Service functions with the Open Government Initiative and OPM to "speak in one voice."
+The Searchable FAQs tool will also serve as an administrative tracking tool that will allow for the centralization of responses, enabling all OPM program areas to align their customer service functions with the Open Government Initiative and OPM to "speak in one voice."
 Furthermore, where several functional areas of the Agency need to answer different parts of a complex question, we will collate these answers into a single, easy-to-understand response with a single avenue for asking follow-on questions, thereby reducing the likelihood of confusion.